cogneon/lernos-for-you/docs/index.md

 You can use lernOS on your own.
 But it's better to find 3-4 other people and become a peer support group called a lernOS Circle.
 The Circle meets for 13 weeks in a meeting called lernOS Weekly (15-60 Minutes each).
 The 13 weeks are called a lernOS Sprint.
 Week 0 is for sprint planning and weeks 1-12 for running the lernOS working & learning programme.
 This way four sprints per year build the basic framework for your livelong learning process.

 Download the lernOS Guide and additional material below and get started now!
-If you need support with finding circle members you can use the free [Circlefinder App](http://circlefinder.app/).
-If you are unsure or have any further questions you can join the [lernOS User Group](https://t.me/lernos) on Telegram or follow [@lern_os](https://twitter.com/lern_os) on Twitter.
+If you need support to find circle members you can ask your friends and network or use the free [Circlefinder App](http://circlefinder.app).
+If you have any further questions you can use the [lernOS category](https://community.cogneon.de/c/lernos) on [CONNECT](https://community.cogneon.de) or write with the [hashtag #lernOS on Twitter](https://twitter.com/search?q=%23lernOS).
+If you want to have an easy chat function for your circle you can use the personal messaging function on CONNECT and start a group chat.

 The adoption of lernOS is a matter of months or years not hours or days.
 So Keep Calm & Learn On!
 [@simondueckert](https://twitter.com/simondueckert)